- Introduction

 - id: ruff-format

-GitHub Action
+GitHub Actions

-If you have GitHub Actions setup for your project, you can add a ruff-action to it as well.
+If you have GitHub Actions set up for your project, you can add a ruff-action to it as well.
 Either as a file:

 # ruff.yml